Pirahã language: Pirahã and linguistic relativity

+In short, in this study the Pirahã were – by and large – able to match exact quantities of objects set before them (even larger quantities), but had difficulty matching exact quantities when larger quantities were set before them and then hidden from view before they were asked to match them.

 Being concerned that, because of this cultural gap, they were being cheated in trade, the Pirahã people asked Daniel Everett to teach them basic numeracy skills.
 After eight months of enthusiastic but fruitless daily study with Everett, the Pirahã concluded that they were incapable of learning the material and discontinued the lessons.
 Not a single Pirahã had learned to count up to ten or even to add 1 + 1.

 Everett argues that test-subjects are unable to count for two cultural reasons and one formal linguistic reason.
 First, they are nomadic hunter-gatherers with nothing to count and hence no need to practice doing so.
 Second, they have a cultural constraint against generalizing beyond the present, which eliminates number-words.
 Third, since, according to some researchers, numerals and counting are based on recursion in the language, the absence of recursion in their language entails a lack of counting.
 That is, it is the lack of need that explains both the lack of counting-ability and the lack of corresponding vocabulary.
 However, Everett does not claim that the Pirahãs are cognitively incapable of counting.